Akuli/grapher/README.md

+# Grapher

+This thing will be online here: https://akuli.github.io/grapher/

 ## Development Setup

+Clone the repository and open index.html in your browser.
+It should work.

 Even though this project runs entirely in a browser, you can lint it with nodejs and eslint.
 Install a new enough nodejs, and run this command in this repository